 Second, Choose Nipple Style

 The photos above show a variety of nipple styles and sizes.
-From left to right these are: Dr. Brown's, Philips AVENT, Tommee Tippee, and Comotomo.
+From left to right these are: Dr. Brown's, Philips AVENT, and Tommee Tippee.

 Once you've narrowed down your body material, the next big question is what type of nipple will best suit your baby.
 In general, the thought is the more breast like nipples work well for little ones transitioning from the breast to a bottle and likely back to the breast to avoid confusion.
 There is some truth to this belief and for babies that struggled to obtain a good latch to being with it can be a big deal to find the right nipple that allows for a similar latch, so they don't lose their latching capabilities.